tlswg/tls13-spec/draft-ietf-tls-tls13.md

 This version value is historical, deriving from the use of 0x0301 for TLS 1.0 and 0x0300 for SSL 3.0.
 In order to maximize backwards compatibility, the record layer version identifies as simply TLS 1.0.
-Endpoints supporting other versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.
+Endpoints supporting multiple versions negotiate the version to use by following the procedure and requirements in {{backward-compatibility}}.

 When record protection has not yet been engaged, TLSPlaintext